25 Butterfly Spring Nails That Look Elegant and Fresh in 2026

 13. Pressed Dried Butterfly Wing

-A real pressed butterfly wing fragment (ethically sourced) suspended under clear gel on one accent nail.
-This technique is stunning but requires professional application.
+A real pressed butterfly wing fragment always ethically sourced from farms, never wild-caught suspended under clear gel on one accent nail.
+The effect is genuinely one-of-a-kind and requires professional application, but the result is unlike anything achievable with paint or foil.

 14. Raised Gel Butterfly Body